feldera/feldera/README.md

 Users start, stop or pause pipelines to manage and advance a computation.
 Pipelines continuously process
 **changes**, which are any number of inserts, updates or deletes to a set of tables.
-When the pipeline receives changes, Feldera **incrementally** updates all the views by only looking at the changes and it completely avoids recomputating over older data.
+When the pipeline receives changes, Feldera **incrementally** updates all the views by only looking at the changes and it completely avoids recomputing over older data.
 While a pipeline is running, users can inspect the results of the views at any time.

 Our approach to incremental computation makes Feldera incredibly fast (millions of events per second on a laptop).